St. James Winery: History

 In order to accommodate for the new growth of demand, the company underwent several major vineyard, cellar and warehouse expansions over the course of the late 1990s to early 2000s.
 Peter Hofherr left the winery yet again to join in the ranks of public service, eventually becoming Director of Agriculture for the state of Missouri.
 Andrew Meggit joined the winery team as assistant winemaker in 2002, but after John returned to California to pursue his own bottling line business, Andrew became the new head winemaker.
+Andrew Meggitt left and moved to Florida in 2023 and now Aaron Spohr is head winemaker.
 Another newcomer, Dean Chalem, started in 2004 as the VP of sales and continues to manage the winery's wholesaler network.
 In 2007, son Peter Hofherr returned to the family business as CEO of St. James Winery.
+In 2022, Peter's daughter Brandon Hofherr took over the marketing department as the Marketing Director.
+She is the first of the 3rd generation to return to the business.

+St. James winery is now distributed in most states either through direct shipping to consumers or wholesale.
+They produce over 250,000 gallons of wine and continue to win awards.
+They are known for their approachable style and produce everything from sweet wines to fruit wines to dry wines.

 Awards

 In 2009 the winery was named winery of the year in the eastern United States by the Critics Challenge International Wine Competition.